1j01/textual-paint/README.md

 if will edit the text color when you click OK.

 You can swap the foreground and background colors by right clicking or holding <kbd>Ctrl</kbd> while clicking the current colors area.
-This is a great convenience, especially when using the Color Eraser tool, or when using custom colors that may be similar to each other.
+This is a great convenience, especially when using the Color Eraser tool, or when using custom colors that may be hard to distinguish.

 You can display a saved ANSI file in the terminal with `cat`: